 You make a roux and add some liquid.
 Stir a bit.
 Then mix it into the curry.
 That’s the effort you save with the cubes.
 And you get bragging rights.
 Curry rice from scratch.

 And doing it from scratch will let you tweak the roux to your taste.
 Want it hotter.
 Add some chili powder.
-Better suited for children?
+Cooking for kids?
 Maybe roll back on the curry powder.

 Want it thicker?
 More flour and butter.
 Runnier.
 Back off the flour.
 Up to you.
 Dial it in for your tastes.
 Just like that cook on the first battleship to serve Japanese curry rice.